bobbin-rs/bobbin-sdk/periph/README.md

-# periph
+# Peripheral Crates

-Bobbin non-MCU peripheral support crates.
+This directory contains peripheral crates generated from [periph-src](../periph-src/) using [bobbin-chip](../dsl/chip).

+> More documentation to come.